Bun + Bean

 A Town That Earns Its Food Reputation

 Lewes occupies an interesting position in the East Sussex food scene.
 It is not large enough to support the volume-driven dining models that dominate Brighton, twelve miles to the west, yet it has accumulated a density of independent operators that punches well above the town's size.
-The weekly farmers' market, the proximity to the South Downs, and a local culture that has historically resisted chain retail have combined to create conditions where ingredient sourcing is not a marketing stance — it is simply how things are done here.
-Bun + Bean, at 8 Mount Pleasant, sits inside that tradition.
+The weekly farmers' market, the proximity to the South Downs, and a local culture that has historically resisted chain retail have combined to create conditions where ingredient sourcing is not a marketing stance, it is simply how things are done here.
+Bun + Bean, a permanently closed vegetarian café with veggie burgers at 8 Mount Pleasant in Lewes, sits inside that tradition.

-Mount Pleasant is a quieter address than the High Street, which gives the café a slightly removed quality — you arrive with mild intention rather than stumbling in from the tourist flow.
+Mount Pleasant is a quieter address than the High Street, which gives the café a slightly removed quality, you arrive with intention rather than from the tourist flow.
 That physical positioning tends to self-select the clientele: locals on weekday mornings, visitors who have done a little research, people who know what they are looking for.
 In a town of Lewes's character, that is a meaningful distinction.

 Why Sourcing Matters at This Scale